nixworks/public/news/2011/02/1/README.md

 US soldier accused of giving a dossier of secret documents to WikiLeaks is held in solitary confinement awaiting trial.

 ### [The Karmapa Lama, Ogyen Trinley Dorje, Tibetan Buddhism's third-highest lama, is questioned by police after large amounts of foreign money are found at his monastery in Dharamsala, northern India.
 Some Indian media allege he is acting as a spy for China. ](/news/2011/02/1/the-karmapa-lama-ogyen-trinley-dorje-tibetan-buddhism-s-third-highest-lama-is-questioned-by-police-after-large-amounts-of-foreign-money-a.md)
-_Context: Chinese, Dharamsala, India, Karmapa Lama, Ogyen Trinley Dorje, Tibetan Buddhist_
+_Context: China, Dharamsala, India, Karmapa Lama, Ogyen Trinley Dorje, Tibetan Buddhist_

 ### [Irish general election, 2011:Brian Cowen resigns by requesting the dissolution of the 30th Dail, allowing a general election to take place, the first such election of the eurozone debt crisis. ](/news/2011/02/1/irish-general-election-2011-pbrian-cowen-resigns-by-requesting-the-dissolution-of-the-30th-da-il-allowing-a-general-election-to-take-place.md)
 Ireland will vote on February 25 in the first general election in Europe dominated by the euro zone debt crisis and by demands to renegotiate an unpopular EU/IMF bailout.